cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 #### Using `self`

-We have already seen that we can create instance variables outside of the indented block of class code.
+We have already seen that we can create instance variables outside the indented block of class code.
 It can sometimes be useful to create instance variables upon class instantiation by using the constructor.
 For example, if we can guarantee rigidity to the data that an object holds, such as a name or URL, then this may be desirable for convenience and code readability.

 We have already seen an example of this in the previous section.
 Here we also present another example for the scenario where we create instance variables of some properties of some squares.